thendawg/nvezos/README.md

 4. Added script to rebuild xorg.conf in case it gets borked at install or new GPU's are added.
 It can be ran from the Overclocking page in the WebUI.

+**v.7 UPDATE**

+1. Fixed issue where hashrate over 99 would cause the 1 to get cut off.

+2. Added "Perf Level" option to overclocking section as the 1050ti requires the set perf level to be 2 instead of 3, otherwise settings aren't applied - plan to auto-detect in the future, but this works for now.

-5. See HOWTOUPDATE for instructions on how to apply the update to an existing install.
+3. See HOWTOUPDATE for instructions on how to apply the update to an existing install.

 **OS INSTALL**